belden/dying/README.md

 }
 ```

-If you want to check whether a death occured, you may use `died':
+If you want to check whether a death occured, you may use `died`:

 ```perl
 sub choose_a_log_fh {